EventStore/EventStore/docs/server/configuration/configuration-example.md

 ```

 ## Cluster Configuration
-After configuring each node's network settings, define the cluster settings to specifies a cluster size, and sets up gossip seeds for node discovery.
+After configuring each node's network settings, define the cluster settings to specify a cluster size and set up gossip seeds for node discovery.
 ```bash
 ClusterSize: 3
 DiscoverViaDns: false